 Typically, a roller bandage is used to treat head injuries.
 However, a triangular bandage is great for treating burns to the head as it can be left loose around the top of the head.

 3. Sprained Ankle

 I always have an Ace bandage (Amazon Link) in my first aid kit when going out into the wilderness.

 In a pinch though, you can use a triangle bandage to treat a sprain.
 First, you’ll need to fold it into a cravat.

 A standard triangular bandage isn’t long enough to be wrapped like an Ace bandage would, so use this wrapping technique instead.

 Be warned that treating bleeding injuries does not require a tourniquet in most cases!

-Tying a tourniquet when not necessary could cut off blood supply to the area completely, resulting in limb death and amputation.
-However, if you really can’t stop the bleeding and a tourniquet is necessary, a triangular bandage works great.
+However recent studies have shown that early use of a tourniquet can save lives.
+If you really can’t stop the bleeding and a tourniquet is necessary, a triangular bandage works great.

 5. Bleeding Wounds